 On the 10th of each month, a $100 late charge will be assessed on student receivables with an outstanding balance, or with pending financial aid.
 For more information about the $100 late charge, pending financial aid, and unbilled tuition, room, and board; see the Late Charge page.

 The Office for Financial Services will accept personal checks, money orders, and wire transfers.
 The student's name and ID number should be included with the payment.
-Debit/credit card and e-check payments can only be made using http://my.luther.edu.
+Debit/credit card and e-check payments can only be made using https://norsehub.luther.edu/.
 Debit/credit card and e-check payments are not accepted over the phone or at the cashier's window.
-You will be charged a 2.5% service fee for credit and debit card payments.
+E-checks are free to you but there is a 2.5% service fee for credit and debit card payments.
 Cards accepted include MasterCard, Discover, American Express, and Visa.
-There is no service fee for e-check payments.
-Parents are also able to make some payments via the parent portal.
-Due to portal technology limitations, parents will be unable to make monthly payment plan and work study payment plan payments.
-However, students will be able to make the plan payments.
+Parents are also able to make some payments if they have been granted Parent Proxy.
 For more information see Payment Options.

 Music lessons are normally charged when tuition is billed.
 Extra credit hours are normally charged at the time spring tuition is billed.
 Any changes in registration after that date will be reviewed periodically and charges will be adjusted on the student account.
 Library fines, health service charges, traffic fines, and other charges will be posted to your student account as they are incurred.

 The deposit becomes the student deposit.
 At the end of the school year (May 31), for students who have graduated or are not returning in the fall, the deposit will be applied toward any outstanding balance due.
 The unused portion of the deposit will be refunded by check or e-check in June.
 Go here for more information.